 A clean and safe home is more important than most people think.
-If pet hair, crumbs, doggy odour and allergens are making both you and your dog sick, here are some tips that you should know!
+If pet hair, crumbs, doggy odour, and allergens are making both you and your dog sick, it’s time to clean up with these tips!

 1. Keep your home dust- and hair-free

-A robotic vacuum can save you a lot of time vacuuming up dust and hair.
-You can get one from $500-600 – an investment you won’t regret.
+A robotic vacuum cleaner can save you a lot of time vacuuming up dust and hair.
+You can get a decent one from S$500-600 – an investment you wouldn’t regret.
 Let it do its job while you are out and come home to a dust- and hair-free floor!

-Many vacuum cleaner brands, such as Bosch and Dyson are also coming up with interesting features and attachments for pet owners.
-Most of which are to help with getting rid of pet hair from flooring, carpets, furniture, and even directly from your pet!
+Many brands, such as Bosch and Dyson are also coming up with interesting features and attachments for pet owners.
+Most of which helps with getting rid of pet hair from flooring, carpets, furniture, and even directly from your pet!

 Some dogs are particularly sensitive to synthetic chemicals and fragrances.
 Cleaners should not end up harming your dog instead.
-Homemade cleaners are a safe bet and can be equally effective.
+Natural cleaners, homemade cleaners, or just good old hot water are a safe bet and can be equally effective.

-Just mix equal parts water and vinegar, and add a few drops of your favourite essential oil (mama uses Young Living’s lavender and Citrus Fresh essential oils).
-Baking soda can also be added into the recipe for more effective cleaning.
+You can mix equal parts water and vinegar and add a few drops of your favourite essential oil (we use Young Living’s lavender and Citrus Fresh essential oils).
+Baking soda can also be added to the recipe for more effective cleaning.

-In cases where vinegar is not suitable, you can make an all-purpose spray using one cup water, one to two tablespoons of unscented Castile soap and a few drops of essential oils.
+In cases where vinegar is not suitable, you can make an all-purpose spray using one cup of water, one to two tablespoons of unscented Castile soap, and a few drops of essential oils.

 Don’t forget about your laundry detergent too.
-Choose powder form with no Sodium Laureth Sulfate (SLS) and other potentially harmful chemicals.
+Try to choose those with the least harsh or potentially harmful chemicals.

 3. Aim for fresh air

 Battling with doggy odour?
 Essential oils are my solution.
-Reed and ultrasonic diffusers, nebulisers, and scenting clays are great options to keeping your rooms smelling wonderful.
+Ultrasonic diffusers, nebulisers, and scenting clays are great options for keeping your rooms smelling wonderful.